cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 But client may decide to delete the sender paths it gets after verifying it's correctness.

-## Tree slices from the Sender
+## Light Messages from the Sender

-When the delivery service does not provide the necessary endpoints to query the expandable paths, the sender can include it into the `GroupInfo` extensions in the `Welcome` message.
+When the delivery service does not provide the necessary endpoints for light messages, the committer can build and end the light commit and welcome messages directly.

 # Security Considerations

 The MLS protocol in {{!RFC9420}} has a number of security analyses attached.
-Yet, the exact security of the protocol is fully understood yet.
+Yet, the exact security of the protocol is not fully understood yet.
-To describe the security of light MLS and how it relates to the security of full MLS we therefore define the following main high-level guarantees of MLS are as follows:
+To describe the security of light MLS and how it relates to the security of full MLS we therefore define the following main high-level guarantees of MLS as follows:

 - **Membership Agreement**: If a client B has a local group state for group G in epoch N, and it receives (and accepts) an application message from a sender A